r-lib/pkgdown/tests/testthat/_snaps/templates.md

     Condition
       Error in `as_pkgdown()`:
       !
 Both template.bootstrap and template.bslib.version are set.
+      i Remove one of them from '_pkgdown.yml '

 # Warns when Bootstrap theme is specified in multiple locations